Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 - Whether your cycles are regular or irregular

-As soon as you find out you’re pregnant, it’s a great idea to review your insurance plan and employee benefits so you have a clear idea of what parts of pregnancy are covered by your insurance (prenatal care, postpartum care, & parental leave policy).
-Tip: You may want to change to a lower deductible plan during open enrollment—usually at the end of the year!
+As soon as you find out you’re pregnant, it’s a great idea to review your insurance plan and employee benefits.
+This will give you a clear idea of what parts of pregnancy are covered by your insurance (prenatal care, postpartum care, & parental leave policy).

 When to Contact a Healthcare Provider